sp4ce-cowboy/AquAlarm/README.md

 ### Software & Electronics
 Powering the entire system, the Arduino is connected to a I2C 2x16 LCD board, a buzzer, an LED light system, a potentiometer, and a button.
 The potentiometer can be used to set the time of the alarm.

+The code running on the Arduino board can be found in [this](https://github.com/sp4ce-cowboy/AquAlarm/blob/main/aqualarm/aqualarm.ino) file.
+The dependencies for driving the LCD display and providing for low level time and date functions

-### Usage
+## Usage
-The user positions the device pointing towards them, and sets the alarm before going to bed.
-As the set alarm time approaches, the buzzer will start making loud noises.
-Soon after, the LED lights will flash.
-Finally, if the user has yet to press the button to disable the alarm, the Arduino will send a digital output signal to the DC relay, which will open the solenoid valve causing the user to be sprayed with water (as a last resort).
+1. The user positions the device pointing towards them, and sets the alarm before going to bed.
+2. As the set alarm time approaches, the buzzer will begin emitting loud sounds.
+4. Soon after, the LED lights will flash (together with the buzzer sounds) in the user's face.
+5. If the user fails press the button to disable the alarm by now, the Arduino will send a digital output signal to the DC relay, which will open the solenoid valve causing the user to be sprayed with water (as a last resort).
+6. The user can press (and hold) the button on the side of the device to disable the alarm at any time during the process.

  ## Notes
- This project, while originally dated 2019, is being uploaded onto GitHub in 2024 as part of an ongoing attempt at consolidating my portfolio and previous projects in a publically available manner.
+ _This project, while originally dated 2019, is being uploaded onto GitHub in 2024 as part of an ongoing attempt at consolidating my portfolio and previous projects in a publically available manner._